Key Takeaways

 A bit of common sense

 In 2021, West Virginia joined many other states in passing legislation that keeps males from competing in women’s sports.
 ADF helped draft the law, and West Virginia State Senator Patricia Rucker sponsored the bill in the state legislature.
+West Virginia Attorney General JB McCuskey has backed the legislation—and fought for it.
 Today, the majority of states have laws on the books protecting women’s sports.

 West Virginia’s commonsense law, often called the “Save Women’s Sports” law, helps ensure equal opportunities for women and girls in sports and protects their safety by making sure they are not forced to compete against males.
 But the American Civil Liberties Union challenged that law in federal court.